sethcottle/tabcloser/README.md

 `([a-z0-9-]+\\.)?` matches to any subdomain that your Zoom may be using. `zoom\\.us/` matches the core URL. `[js]/` matches the `/j/` and `/s/` paths that the redirect URL may encounter. `[^/]+` matches the meeting ID. `.*` matches anything between the meeting ID and `#success`, this accounts for things like a `pwd` being included in the URL.
 And of course, `#success$` matches the "#success" at the end of URL that has been successfully redirected to the Zoom client.

 ## Requested Permissions
 TabCloser requests a few permissions in the `manifest.json` file.

-`chrome.tabs` allows TabCloser to interact with your tabs, giving it the ability to run when a new tab is detected and if a matched URL is found, close that tab automatically.
+`tabs` allows TabCloser to interact with your tabs, giving it the ability to run when a new tab is detected and if a matched URL is found, close that tab automatically.

-`chrome.storage` allows TabCloser to save your `enabled` or `disabled` auto close preferences for a particular service and saves the interval you've set for closing tabs from the options menu.
+`storage` allows TabCloser to save your `enabled` or `disabled` auto close preferences for a particular service and saves the interval you've set for closing tabs from the options menu.

 #### Privacy